andrewleenyk/BUtoo/README.md

 - Being able to render all responses in the home page
 - Submit form in the Share link
 - Sign the petition and render all signees

 PMVP:
 - Form in survivor support or prevention for people to submit their own advice/support
 - Working video in page discussing the issue
-- Display a graph of number of responses/signed petitions.
+- Display a graph of number of responses/signed petitions
-- Image dynamically appearing in homepage before stories.
+- Image dynamically appearing in homepage before stories
+- Making it optional to be sign the petition anonymously or not
+- having an apporoval attribute in each story response to await manual approval

 Project Schedule:
 - Friday: Have proposal finished, repo and react app created.
 - Weekend: Homepage, Share components, and air table created.